Portalwol/AutoDotfiles/README.rst

-**This repo is the same configs as Dantee's But with sh scripts for automatic Installation.
+**This fork is the same configs as Dantee's But with sh scripts for automatic Installation.
 We currently only have Ubuntu and Arch sh scripts.**

 **Arch Install Guide**